SSRam28/SMS-DBMS_Project-CSD202-/README.md

 # SMS-DBMS_Project-CSD202-
 The SNU SHUTTLE SERVICE , provides a shuttle service to and fro the SNU campus, through this project we aim to simplify the ticket booking system for a hassel free booking and journey.
+The intention is to develop an application/Web-site through which the SNU community can check the availability, price and succesfully book the tickets for the shuttle.
+It also aims to simplify the work for the management by listing clearly the details of the passengers and also arranging for a paper-free ticket collection.
+Through this project we intend to provide a full-scale Website through which the SNU community can check the availability, price and successfully book the tickets for the shuttle.
+The website also aims to simplify the work for the management by listing clearly the details of the passengers and also arranging for a paper-free ticket collection.